redaelkate/SmartLine/README.md

    vercel
    ```

-### Backend (pythonanywhere.com)
+### **Backend (PythonAnywhere)**

-The backend can be deployed on pythonanywhere.com, to deploy on Render:
+The backend can be deployed on PythonAnywhere.
+To deploy:
-1. Create a new WebApp. on pythonanywhere.
+1. Create a new WebApp on PythonAnywhere.
-2. upload your Django Files.
+2. Upload your Django files.
 3. Set environment variables for your database and Django settings.
 4. Deploy!